jesprider/dotfiles/README.md

 ---

 ## Apps and tools
-This is mainly the reminder for myself to install the applications I'm working on a daily basis.

-Although this may be automated as well, I don't do it since I'm not switching laptops too frequently.
+Here is a list of tools I'm regularly using.
+Although the installation of these tools can be automated, I don't do it since I'm not switching laptops too frequently.

 ### Apps
 - Browser: [Chrome](https://www.google.com/chrome/)